jochen-werner/codex/README.md

 **Still an early WIP.**

+Codex aims to be a simple package to render Markdown documents for the purposes of hosting (beautiful) documentation with little hassle.

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
 At the moment the package is not unit tested, but is planned to be covered later down the road.

 Quick Installation